go-ctap/ctaphid/README.md

 > [!WARNING]
 > Work in progress!
 API may change during `v0.x`!

+## Current Status

+Library supports almost entire CTAP 2.2 specification, except few extensions which are not yet seen in the wild (`hmac-secret-mc`, dedicated `largeBlob`, not to be confused with `largeBlobKey` which is supported).

+My current priorities are to write better tests and replace [sstallion/go-hid](https://github.com/sstallion/go-hid) with the [own](https://github.com/savely-krasovsky/go-hid) `cgo`-free alternative.

 ## Key Features and Architecture

 The library exposes several abstraction levels, allowing you to choose the API that best suits your needs: